 Navy sinks Nike’s release of logo similar to Annapolis’ crest

-Nike on Friday apologized and halted the release of a logo for a sportswear line that beared a striking similarity to the U.S. Naval Academy crest scheduled to launch Sunday.
+Nike on Friday apologized and halted the release of a logo for a sportswear line that bore a striking similarity to the U.S. Naval Academy crest scheduled to launch Sunday.

 The logo, which was a collaboration between Nike and Undefeated, a Los Angeles sportswear line, sparked backlash on social media and prompted the rebuke from the U.S. Naval Academy.